MeshkatShB/meshkatshb.github.io/_posts/2024-12-27-structured-outputs.md

   - API
 ---

 OpenAI introduced **structured outputs** in August, a transformative feature in their API that ensures AI-generated outputs adhere to developer-specified JSON schemas.
 This innovation addresses long-standing challenges in working with LLMs, particularly reliability issues in text-to-JSON transformations.
+For full video, check out this link: [YouTube](https://www.youtube.com/watch?v=kE4BkATIl9c&ab_channel=OpenAI)

 ### Why Structured Outputs?